What Really Happened To Katherine & Nerissa Bowes-Lyon?

-The Crown Season 4 highlights little-known — but just as scandalous — events from the late '70s through to the '90s.
-With the introduction of two prominent characters in Lady Diana Spencer (Emma Corrin) and Margaret Thatcher (Gillian Anderson), the writers weren’t short of real-life events to inspire the Netflix series, but there is one storyline that is particularly tragic: the discovery of the queen's "hidden" cousins, neglected, hidden away, and registered as dead, even.
+The Crown Season 4 highlighted the events surrounding the royal family from the late '70s through to the '90s.
+With the introduction of two prominent characters in Lady Diana Spencer (Emma Corrin) and Margaret Thatcher (Gillian Anderson), the writers weren’t short of real-life events to inspire the Netflix series.
+However, there was one little-known piece of royal history that had fans in shock: the particularly tragic discovery of the queen's "hidden" cousins.
+Neglected, hidden away, and registered as dead, even.
 But who were Nerissa and Katherine Bowes-Lyon?
-And what really happened?
+And what really happened to them?

-Nerissa and Katherine Bowes-Lyon were two of five daughters born to John Herbert "Jock" Bowes-Lyon — the Queen Mother's older brother — and his wife, Fenella.
+Katherine and Nerissa Bowes-Lyon were two of five daughters born to John Herbert "Jock" Bowes-Lyon — the Queen Mother's older brother — and his wife, Fenella.
 As such, they were first cousins to Queen Elizabeth and Princess Margaret.

-Both cousins were born with severe learning disabilities.
-At the time, attitudes to such conditions were less progressive.
-Neither learned to talk, and, per The Telegraph, the two sisters were officially diagnosed as “imbeciles.”
-In 1941, when Nerissa was 22 and Katherine 15, the family had the sisters committed to an institution, the then-named Royal Earlswood Institution for Mental Defectives in Surrey.
+Both Katherine and Nerissa Bowes-Lyon were born with severe learning disabilities.
+At the time, in the early 20th century, attitudes to such conditions were less progressive.
+Neither cousin learned to talk, and, per The Telegraph, the two sisters were officially diagnosed as “imbeciles.”
+In 1941, when Nerissa was 22 and Katherine 15, the Bowes-Lyon family had the sisters committed to an institution, the then-named Royal Earlswood Institution for Mental Defectives in Surrey.

-The sisters were, for all intents and purposes, abandoned by the royal family, aside from a £125-a-year fee they paid the institution for the sisters’ care.
+Katherine and Nerissa Bowes-Lyon were, for all intents and purposes, abandoned by the royal family, aside from a £125-a-year fee institution for the sisters’ care.
 According to a 2011 Channel 4 documentary about the sisters, nobody — not even their parents — ever visited, remembered their birthdays, or sent them Christmas cards.
 Speaking to Thames News in 1987, a hospital representative said of Nerissa: “She was last visited, so far as I’m aware, by direct relatives in the early 1960s.”

 How involved the inner circle of the royal family were in their treatment remains unclear.
-An entry in Burke’s Peerage in 1963, declared that both Nerissa and Katherine had died, when in fact the sisters were still alive, as depicted in Season 4 of The Crown.
+An entry in Burke’s Peerage (the British genealogical publisher)in 1963, declared that both Katherine and Nerissa Bowes-Lyon had died, when in fact the sisters were still alive, as depicted in Season 4 of The Crown.

-Nerissa died in 1986 and was buried in Redhill Cemetery, but Katherine lived on, and when the story broke in papers in 1987, members of the public sent her flowers.
+Sadly, Nerissa Bowes-Lyon died in 1986 and was buried in Redhill Cemetery, but her sister Katherine lived on.When the story broke in papers in 1987, members of the public sent her flowers.
 At the time, Buckingham Palace said the queen was aware of the report, but had no comment on the matter.
 “It’s a matter for the Bowes-Lyon family,” a representative said.

-Katherine lived to the age of 87 and died in 2014, having spent 55 years of her life at Royal Earlswood Hospital and a care home after that facility closed in 1997.
+Katherine Bowes-Lyon lived to the age of 87 and died in 2014, having spent 55 years of her life at Royal Earlswood Hospital, and then a care home after the facility closed in 1997.